Jana1121/Excel-Sales-Dashboard/README.md

 ## Note

-This dashboard was created for **training and learning purposes using fictional data**.
+This dashboard was developed in **2025** as a training and learning project using **fictional projected sales data for 2026**.
 It does not represent actual business, customer, or organizational data.